Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S, M (a miniature cloak)
 **Duration:** Concentration, up to 1 minute

 You touch one willing creature.
-Once before the spell ends, the target can roll a d4 and add the number rolled to one saving throw of its choice.
-It can roll the die before or after making the saving throw.
+Once before the spell ends, the target can roll a d4 and add the number rolled to one Saving Throw of its choice.
+It can roll the die before or after making the Saving Throw.
 The spell then ends.

 ### Sacred Flame
 *Evocation cantrip*